expfactory/expfactory/docs/pages/2-usage.md

 0 directories, 1 file
 ```

+Participant folders will be created under the `studyid` folder.
+These start at 00000 and are incremented with each participant you run.

 If you stop the container, and the data will persist on the host.
 If you didn't mount to the host, then stopping the container means losing the data.

 #### How do I read it?